CityOfBoston/digital-documentation/projects/todo-los-notifications/upaknee.md

 These are the **domains** that are set up in DNS Made Easy for Upaknee.

-* What Upaknee asked of us: (https://github.com/CityOfBoston/digital-documentation/blob/master/.gitbook/assets/(City%20of%20Boston)%20Full%20Whitelisting%20Implementation%20-%20DNS%20Entries.pdf)
+* [What Upaknee asked of us:](https://github.com/CityOfBoston/digital-documentation/blob/master/.gitbook/assets/(City%20of%20Boston)%20Full%20Whitelisting%20Implementation%20-%20DNS%20Entries.pdf)
 * What Frank Skelton was able to do in DNS Made Easy:

 ![](../../.gitbook/assets/unnamed.png)